hanielwang/Refining_Boundary_Head/README.md

 Our main contribution is in:
 ```
 ./libs/modeling/meta_archs.:
-* We incorporate the estimation of boundary confidence into prediction heads.
+* We incorporate the estimation of boundary confidence into prediction heads in both training and inference.
 * We merged the classification heads of verb and noun, so the model can predict results for action task.
 * We implemented label assignment for boundary confidence.